Ivan-Korolenko/easy-curry/README.md

 # Easy curry.
 Just what you need.
 Only small and simple curry functions.
 Nothing else.

-## Why?
+## What is currying?
-If you don't know what currying is or what it's used for, you can read a quick guide here: https://medium.com/@ivankorolenko/how-to-quickly-understand-currying-in-javascript-7a3875f3fde6
+Quick guide here:
+https://medium.com/@ivankorolenko/how-to-quickly-understand-currying-in-javascript-7a3875f3fde6

 ## Why easy-curry?
-✔️ Only what you need
+✔️ Only simple curry functions.
+Nothing extra

-✔️ No dependencies

-✔️ Modular

-✔️ Tree-shakable

-✔️ Small size: 275 bytes minified and gzipped

-✔️ Any number of arguments at a time

-✔️ Partial application

-✔️ Variadic functions currying

 ✔️ Easy to read code.
 You can easily understand what you're using

+✔️ No dependencies

+✔️ Only 275 bytes (minified and gzipped)

+✔️ Supports 3 types of currying: classic, to fixed arity, variadic

 ## Getting Started
 ### NPM